WillpowerStudios/git-test-01/readme.md

 15. github password (the terminal purposely does not show you the letters you type nor indicates that you're typing.
 Type anyways, without error)

 16. Check Github > you will see your initial commit !!

+--

+17. To Do New Commits !!! > git status

+18. We see 'modified:' + 'names of files' in red > git add readme.md ('readme.md' is the file I want to push)

+19. git status > to know what's up

+20. it says 'modified:' + 'name of file' in green > shows that we successfully added the file(s)

+21. git commit -m "process of using git with oF" > '-m' is message (useful for noting what changes were made)

+22. git push (ALMIGHTY PUSH !)

+23. Check github, it's been pushed !!
+Jaaaa !!!!